 A. In an equity transaction, the stock, certificates of membership or other form of equity is sold to the buyer and the seller pays tax on the gain between the proceeds of the sale, typically the selling price of the equity, and the seller’s tax or adjusted basis in that equity.
 In an asset sale, the business assets are sold to the buyer and the seller pays tax on the gain between the proceeds of the sale, typically the selling price of those assets plus any additional liabilities assumed by the buyer, and the seller’s tax or adjusted basis in those assets.
 The proceeds from the sale are allocated to the various assets, fixtures for example, which are classified in seven IRS classes, such as inventory, other tangible property, and goodwill.
-The gain from property in some classes is taxed at ordinary income tax rates (10% to 39.6% at the federal level under current law), while the gain from property in other classes is taxed at the long-term capital gain tax rates (0%, 15% or 20% at the federal level under current law), if owned for more than a year.
+The gain from property in some classes is taxed at ordinary income tax rates, while the gain from property in other classes is taxed at the long-term capital gain tax rates, if owned for more than a year.

 B. The tax basis in the stock/membership certificates or assets must be accurately calculated to determine the taxable gain.
 For example, with a business structured as a corporation or LLC, your basis in the stock/membership certificates may be larger than you expect due to the basis adjustments for income, losses and distributions over the years; therefore, you will need to analyze the income, losses and other distributions since inception to calculate your stock/membership basis in the business.
 The following is a discussion on the tax considerations when selling a business: